 How to train the fundamental stances

-To know how to position your body is (relatively) simple and it does not mean to be able to use them correctly.
+To know how to position your body is (relatively) simple but it does not mean to be able to use them correctly.
 The theoretical knowledge is only the first step, the second is training: let’s see how.

 - For a beginner, the first goal is to arrive to maintain each stance for 1 minute

 - It is not simple as it may appear, initially, it is likely that you experience pain / discomfort (it is quite normal)

-- We must remain completely motionless (if we can do it in front of a mirror it is perfect)
+- You must remain completely motionless (if you can practice in front of a mirror it is perfect)

 - Try to understand the meaning of each stance, you have to seek for absolute balance, effectivity, symmetry and stability

 - Each position should be maintained within a combat (this means that you must be solid as rocks and not fall to the first wind chill; you have to aim to be at the same time relaxed and immoveable)

-- Lower is better (read Kung Fu rooting: the pyramid concept) but don’t ask yourself too much right away or you risk damaging your body (take care especially of your knees)
+- Lower is better (read Kung Fu rooting: the pyramid concept) but don’t ask yourself too much right away or you will risk damaging your body (take care especially of your knees)

 - You must build the right standing stamina step by step, increasing the time and lowering the height

 - Once acquired a certain ability, the stances should become “comfortable”, solid and ready to express explosive power (to reach this goal faster you can gradually implement weights, read for example The weighted vest)